-This easy Salted Caramel Dark Chocolate Bark is the perfect combination of salty and sweet.
-It is made with dark chocolate, caramel, potato chips, pretzels, walnuts and sprinkled with coarse sea salt.
+This easy Dark Chocolate Pretzel Snack Bark with Caramel is the perfect combination of salty and sweet.
+It is made with dark chocolate, caramel, potato chips, pretzels, walnuts and finished with a bit of coarse sea salt to balance the sweetness.
+This recipe is ideal for holidays or for Christmas gifts!
 Don't forget to check out my other sweet party snacks!

 Dark chocolate bark with sea salt is delicious on its own.
 But adding other crunchy, salty ingredients takes it to another level.

 I thought of this idea because I LOVE salty foods covered in chocolate especially chocolate covered pretzels and chocolate covered potato chips!
 If you have never had a chocolate covered potato chips, you haven't lived.
 They are absolutely delicious!

 Chocolate covered nuts are also a favorite of mine especially around the holidays.
 You can add ANY nuts to this bark and it would work.
 Almonds are popular in almond bark recipes.
 But you can add peanuts, cashews, pecans, WHATEVER nuts you have available!
 That's why I love bark.
 Because of how versatile it is!

 I chose walnuts because they are my favorite of the nut family.
 They also have a lot of health benefits as does dark chocolate!

 Here are some other substitutions you can add to your bark!

 - Other nuts: almonds, pecans, hazelnuts, pistachios, macadamias, cashews or peanuts

 - Seeds: such as pepitas aka green pumpkin seeds or sunflower seeds,